 However, if you want the ultimate competitive gaming setup, you may need to actually run an HDMI cable to the gaming system, that way there is no lag in the signal.
 The wireless options that would otherwise carry this 4k signal at 60hz, like the J-Tech Digital HDbitT Series (on Amazon) are in a price range that is typically more than the gaming console themselves which, in a weird way, might make mounting you Xbox on the ceiling cost-effective.
 But in the end, the best solution for something like this is to use a long HDMI cable or an HDMI extender kit (our step by step article).

-There are some cases, few and far between, that might require you to actually mount the video source on the ceiling with your projector if you want to go “wire-free”.
+There are some cases, few and far between, that might require you to actually mount the video source on the ceiling with your projector if you want to go "wire-free," or if you're just privy to mounting the projector on the ceiling which we have a full tutorial on.
 If you’re doing any competitive gaming, for instance, the lag time added by a wireless transmitter running off a video game console will be intolerable.
 However, for the vast majority of people, the latency introduced by wireless transmitting is OK.
 If that’s where you’re at, then once you have the wireless transmitter picked out you can install it directly to the projector after it’s been mounted.

 Simply connect the wireless receiver to the projector via a short HDMI cable and connect power to the receiver (if applicable).

 If you’re using one of the wireless streaming-stick options, the setup is going to be easy here: you’ll need to plug the unit into the HDMI in port of the projector, and you’ll probably need to supply it power as well.
-Usually, this is done through USB, via a cord that, you guessed it, connects to the projector.
+Usually, this is done through USB, via a cord that, you guessed it, connects to the projector, which you can also do with a Roku stick, by the way.
 If you’re mounting a cable box at your projector, though, you might have to investigate another power solution or consider putting the cable box somewhere else and transmitting the content from the cable box directly (though some quality limitations might apply, discussed above).

 The streaming sticks bring a certain simplicity and elegance to the table, but they can’t substitute for supplying your own content, either from a gaming system, cable box, or computer, so for those purposes, you’ll have to use a wireless HDMI Transmitter kit.
 If this is the case, then applying the half of the wireless unit that will deliver content to the projector is your next step.
 This is not going to be much different than in the case of a streaming stick: the receiver will need to be hooked into an HDMI port and will need power, typically through USB (more on that below).